Kirill888/jupyter-ui-poll/README.rst

 Interactivity is handled with callbacks, ``ipywidget`` GUI is HTML based, user actions, like clicking a button, trigger JavaScript events that are then translated in to calls to Python code developer registered with the library.
-It is a significantly different, asynchronous, paradigm then your basic Jupyter notebook which operates in a straightforward blocking, linear fashion.
+It is a significantly different, asynchronous, paradigm than your basic Jupyter notebook which operates in a straightforward blocking, linear fashion.
 It is not possible to display a Modal UI that would block execution of other Jupyter cells until needed information is supplied by the user.